kmacdon/academic-kickstart/content/post/code_analysis.markdown

 ---
-title: "Looking at My Programming Using File Extensions "
+title: "Using File Extensions to See Programming Production"
-summary: Use file extensions to see how much I have programmed in various languages
+summary: Use file extensions to see how much I have programmed in various languages.
 date: 2019-08-29
 authors: ["admin"]
 tags: ["python", "analysis"]